The 2026 Shoe Trends Dominating The Market

 Goth Glamour

 Between the promotion campaign for Emerald Fennell’s Wuthering Heights movie and a very specific shade of dark plum noir trending upward, 2026 is all about dark romance.
 This includes goth-inspired footwear with buckles, grommets, studs, and witchy lace-up vamps.
 Margot Robbie recently donned a pair of edgy rosary sandals from the new Alexander McQueen collection during her expectedly epic press run, while Studio Constance and Skall Studio embraced the edge with deconstructed ballet flats and lattice detailing during Copenhagen Fashion Week.
-Meanwhile, Miista showed a lineup of striking silhouettes for spring 2026 that certainly fit the bill — and come with New York City first lady Rama Duwaji’s seal of approval.
+Meanwhile, Miista showed a lineup of striking silhouettes for spring 2026 that certainly fit the bill.

 A Cut That Fits Like a Glove

 Glove pumps were initially popular during the 1980s, and earned an aughts-era revival thanks to the hipster set.
 Designers have since adapted that nostalgic V-cut silhouette to complement flats and strappy sandals, too.
 Brands of all sizes, including heritage fashion houses like Balenciaga and Chanel, are embracing a high vamp for 2026 to accentuate the shape of the wearer’s foot.
-Cool-girl labels like Moschino, Khaite, and The Attico took a bolder approach with playful animal prints and exaggerated features.
+Cool-girl labels like Cakey Sportsman, Dof Studios, and By Far are taking a bolder approach with playful animal prints and exaggerated features.
 The key to successfully pulling these shoes off IRL is wearing them with leg-baring hemlines like skirts and dresses, allowing your footwear to really shine through.

 AdvertisementADVERTISEMENT